What is Google Search Generative Experience (SGE)?

 You should now see AI-generated responses for some of your queries.
 But keep in mind that SGE isn’t available for all queries.

-How does SGE work?
+How does Google SGE work?

 Here’s another example.
 If you were looking for a chocolate chip recipe, SGE will find 3 different recipes, and will review and summarise each into one response.